vuejs/vuefire/packages/documentation/docs/vuefire/binding-subscriptions.md

 }
 ```

 `documents.sharedWith.documents` end up as arrays of strings.
-Those arrays can be passed to `db.doc('documents/robin-book')` to get the actual reference to the document.
+Those strings can be passed to `db.doc()` as in `db.doc('documents/robin-book')` to get the actual reference to the document.
 By being a string instead of a Reference, it is possibe to display a bound document with Vuefire as plain text.

 It is possible to customize this behaviour by providing a [`maxRefDepth` option](../api/vuefire.md#options-2) when invoking `$bind`: